Mark Sylwan short biography

 Between 1948 and 1952 Mark Sylwan was married with the artist Gunilla Palmstierna.

-It is said, that he got the idea for inventing the FAC system by an instantaneously moment.
+His experience with Meccano may have been the reason to start his own construction system as if he got the idea by an instantaneously moment.
 However, this is not completely true.
 Mark Sylwan was looking for years to invent something whishing to be a commercial succes in a way, that he was not dependant anymore from his income as an artist.

 He was considered rather eccentric by his artist friends, since he was always talking about the FAC system.
 He was never permanently employed anywhere, liked traveling, and a lavish style of living, but earnt money only on a per-job basis, so his economy grew worse and worse.

-In the later part of his life, he wrote a number of books, some of which are autobiographical and seem to explain much of his personality in great detail.
+In the later part of his life, Mark Sylwan wrote a number of books, some of which are autobiographical and seem to explain much of his personality in great detail.
 Unfortunately, these books haven’t been translated into english, but the following books might be interesting to read:

-“Lunch med Demiurgen” (1974), which describes his struggle to try to commercialize Macrofac in the 1960’s
+2. “Lunch med Demiurgen” (1974), which describes his struggle to try to commercialize MacroFAC in the 1960’s

 From the 1980’s, it seems Mark Sylwan basically gave up the Sylwan system and continued his work as an author.